 The view, overlooking a stunning vista consisting of a valley and the distant Mount Rundle, is just the beginning.
 When it comes to amenities, you’ll have access to a championship golf course, fitness center, swimming pool, bowling center, and tennis courts.
 There are 757 guest rooms and suites.
 While there are different categories of rooms, each one has complimentary high-speed internet, cable TV, and a coffeemaker.

 A unique feature of this hotel is the variety of cultural programs and organized activities offered to guests.
 Communal campfires with marshmallow roasting, nature walks, Tunnel Mountain hikes, stargazing outings, guided snowshoeing adventures, and bike tours are just some of the outdoor activities available for all ages.
-They also decorate the hotel in the most amazing decorations for Banff Christmas.
+They also decorate the hotel with the most amazing decorations for Banff Christmas, and there are some great programs for kids to enjoy around the holidays.

-The downside is the sky-high prices with nightly rates easily going for over $500 a night, and often much more depending on the season.
-If you’re seeking value in your accommodation the Fairmont Banff Springs is not one of the Banff family hotels for you.
-However if you want to splash out on your family vacation in the Rockies this is easily one of the best family hotels in Banff.
+The downside is the sky-high prices, with nightly rates easily going for over $800 a night, and often much more in the summer.
+If you’re seeking value in your accommodation, the Fairmont Banff Springs is not one of the Banff family hotels for you.
+However, if you want to splash out on your family vacation in the Rockies, this is easily the place to do it.

 The Rundlestone Lodge